From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for -TASEP

 where $G(z)$ involves the integrals in $z_3,\ldots, z_k$.
 Since the two contours are identical, this integral is clearly zero, proving (B.2).

 Condition (B.3) follows from simple residue calculus.
-When $n_k=0$ there are no poles in the $z_k$ integral at $\{a_m\}_{m=1}^{n_k}$.
+When $n_k=0$, there are no poles in the $z_k$ integral at $\{a_m\}_{m=1}^{n_k}$.
 Therefore, by Cauchy's theorem the integral is zero.

 Condition (B.4) likewise follows from residue calculus.
-Let us first consider the step initial data case of Theorem \ref{thm:qformulas}.
+Let us first consider the step initial data case of Theorem~\ref{thmqformulas}.
 This corresponds to initial data in (B.4) given by

-for all $\vec{n}\in \WqTASEP{k}$.
+for all $\vec{n}\in W^{k}_{>0}$.
 Now consider (\ref{FdefqTASEP}) with $t=0$.
 The $z_1$ contour can be expanded to infinity.
-The only pole encountered is at $z_1=0$ ($z_1=\infty$ is not a pole because of the decay coming from $a_m/(a_m-z_j)$).
+The only pole encountered is at $z_1=0$ [$z_1=\infty$ is not a pole because of the decay coming from $a_m/(a_m-z_j)$].
 Because we pass it from the outside, the contribution of the residue is $-q^{-(k-1)}$ times the same integral but with every term involving $z_1$ removed.
 Repeating this procedure for $z_2$ leads to $-q^{-(k-2)}$ and so on.
-Therefore the integral can be evaluated and canceling terms we are left with it equal to $1$ exactly as desired.
+Therefore, the integral can be evaluated and canceling terms we are left with it equal to $1$ exactly as desired.

-Now consider the half stationary initial data case of Theorem \ref{thm:qformulas}.
-(B.1)-(B.3) follow in the same way as for the step initial data.
+Now consider the half stationary initial data case of Theorem~\ref {thmqformulas}.
+(B.1)--(B.3) follow in the same way as for the step initial data.
 We claim that this corresponds to initial data in (B.4) given by

-Showing this requires a calculation. \begin{lemma} Fix $r\geq 1$.
-If $X$ is a $q$-Geometric random variable with parameter $\alpha\in [0,1)$ then
+Showing this requires a calculation.\vadjust{\goodbreak} \begin{lemma} Fix $r\geq1$.
+If $X$ is a $q$-Geometric random variable with parameter $\alpha\in[0,1)$ then

-so long as $\alpha q^{-r}<1$; and otherwise the expectation is infinite. \end{lemma} \begin{proof} Using the $q$-Binomial theorem (see Section \ref{sec:qdef}), we may calculate
+so long as $\alpha q^{-r}<1$; and otherwise the expectation is infinite. \end{lemma} \begin{pf} Using the $q$-Binomial theorem (see Section~\ref{secqdef}), we may calculate

-which after canceling terms is exactly as desired. \end{proof} Recall that under half stationary initial data, the locations $\{x_i(0)\}$ are defined in terms of $q$-Geometric random variables $\{X_j\}$.
-Using this we have
+which after canceling terms is exactly as desired. \end{pf} Recall that under half stationary initial data, the locations $\{ x_i(0)\}$ are defined in terms of $q$-Geometric random variables $\{ X_j\}$.
+Using this, we have

-Since the $X$'s are independent, we can evaluate individually the expectation of $q^{-iX_m}$ using the above lemma, and we immediately find the right-hand side of (\ref{eqn:halfeqid}).
+Since the $X$'s are independent, we can evaluate individually the expectation of~$q^{-iX_m}$ using the above lemma, and we immediately find the right-hand side of~(\ref{eqnhalfeqid}).

 Now consider (\ref{FdefqTASEPhalf}) with $t=0$.
 As in the step initial data case, we successively peel off the contours and evaluate the effect via residue calculus.
-When we expand $z_1$ to infinity we now only encounter a pole at $z_1=\alpha/q$ (which becomes zero when $\alpha=0$ recovering the step initial data).
-Evaluating this residue we find
+When we expand~$z_1$ to infinity, we now only encounter a pole at $z_1=\alpha/q$ (which becomes zero when $\alpha=0$ recovering the step initial data).
+Evaluating this residue, we find